Last updated: 18 April 2026

 | Crash reports | The app | Identifying and fixing bugs |

-On the Downshift website, we use Mixpanel for analytics.
+On the Downshift website, we also use Mixpanel for analytics.
 This collects:

 | Data | Source | Purpose |